pulasthi-Narada/Sri-Lanka-News-Telegram-Bot/README.md

 Project Demo:

-1) Go to this Link for wake heroku news telegram bot.
+1) Go to this Link for wake heroku news telegram bot
 <a href="https://sl-news-telegrambot.herokuapp.com/" target="_blank">heroku app</a>.